devops329/devops/instruction/grafanaLogging/grafanaLogging.md

    {
      "source": "jwt-pizza-service",
      "userId": 1,
-     "host": "",
+     "url": "",
      "apiKey": ""
    }
    ```

 1. Create a `logger.js` file that at the basic level does the same thing that the curl command was doing.
 However, there are some additions.

-   - The configuration is read form the `config.json` file.
+   - The configuration is read from the `config.json` file.
    - The `httpLogger` function provides an Express custom middleware to handle all the HTTP request and response logging in one place.
    - The `log` function can be called directly if you want to log additional information.
    - The `sanitize` function keeps any confidential information from entering the logs.